 “The Historic Centre of Cordoba now comprises the streets surrounding the monument and all the parcels of land opening on to these, together with all the blocks of houses around the mosque-cathedral.
 To the south this area extends to the further bank of the River Guadalquivir (to include the Roman bridge and the Calahorra), to the east to the Calle San Fernando, to the north to the boundary of the commercial centre, and to the west to incorporate the Alcázar des los Reyes Cristianos and the San Basilio quarter.
 The city, by virtue of its extent and plan, its historical significance as a living expression of the different cultures that have existed there, and its relationship with the river, is a historical ensemble of extraordinary value.”

 I came to Córdoba on a tour of Andalusia in 2012.
-The city is full of culture, and stands today as a time-capsule of the important hot-pot it was like a thousand years ago.
-Here is an excerpt from my blog entry describing the Mezquita-Catedral:
+The city is full of culture.
+It stands today as a time-capsule of the important hot-pot it was like a thousand years ago.
+Here is an excerpt from my entry describing the Mezquita-Catedral:

 “Spending two hundred years starting in 784 the Moors continuously expanded and enriched the complex.
 Entering the Mezquita is through one of the wonderful portals.
 We entered and stood inside the courtyard (Sahn) filled with palms and citrus trees.

 The most prominent feature of the original mosque was the 1293 columns of different kinds of stone.
 When the Christians took over they tore down a large number of them and erected a cathedral in the centre.
-There are 856 columns left; connected by arches painted in characteristic red and white colours.
+856 columns are still left.
+They connect by arches painted in characteristic red and white colours.
 Today we might object to the idea of reconstructing such an architectural masterpiece, but on the other hand the Christian Reconquistadores might have done worse, as elsewhere in “liberated” Spain.

 In any case, the cathedral inside the old mosque is an absolutely stunning beauty.
-Around the edges of the building is set a number of chapels, in a mix of Christian Renaissance and Moorish style.
+There are a number of chapels around the edges of the building, in a mix of Christian Renaissance and Moorish style.